PHI-NETWORK/PHI20/README.md

-# Phi20Token - How To Create Your Own Token Like Phi-20 On Binance Chain
+# Phi20Token - How To Create Your Own Token Like Phi-20 On Phi Chain
-binance chain Phi-20 token
+Phi chain Phi-20 token

-The first and foremost thing to consider before you create your Phi20 token on the Binance Smart Chain is to define the use of your token and the functionalities it will facilitate.
+The first and foremost thing to consider before you create your Phi20 token on the Phi Smart Chain is to define the use of your token and the functionalities it will facilitate.
 As the Phi20 token is like an extension of the ERC20 token standard, it requires some predefined functions and characteristics that are imperative to include in the smart contract.
 These are:

 Token Name: When creating a token, you’ll need to choose your token name perfectly E.g. “Your Token”